September 5th through December 8th

 - The primary F-1 student must request an F-2 I-20, and submit the required financial documents.

-- F-2 visa holders cannot engage in full time study.
+- F-2 visa holders can engage in part-time study.
 If F-2 holders wish to study full time, they must apply for an F-1 visa or a Change of Status to F-1.

 - Employment: The F-2 spouse and children of an F-1 student may not accept employment.

-- Finish Registration: Pay Tuition, Pay Health Insurance, and Show Proof of Immunization
+- Finish Registration: Pay Tuition, Pay Health Insurance, Submit Signed Policies, and Show Proof of Immunization

 NOTE: Students who are not registered and paid in full by the first day of class will be dropped from the program at the end of the first week of classes.